matbour/hydra/README.md

 # Hydra
 Simple and clean testing for Laravel and Lumen packages.
+Supports Laravel/Lumen 5.8.x, 7.x and 8.x.

+## Stability disclaimer
+This package is still un early development stage, and there are many bugs and planned features.
+Use it at your own risk.

 ## Requirements
-- php 7.2+
+- php 7.1.3+
 - composer command in your path

+## Acknowledgements
+This package what greatly inspired by the [orchestra/testbench](https://github.com/orchestral/testbench) package.

 ## Configuration
 Hydra configuration must be written at the base of your project.
-The recognized file names are the follwing:
+The recognized file names are the following:

 - hydra.yaml
 - hydra.yml